Valerie Martinez has a B.A. from Vassar College and an M.F.A. from the University of Arizona.

 Valerie began her professional career in tandem with her work as a professional poet.
 She spent twenty-three years as a college/university professor (teaching literature and creative writing) finishing her career as Director of Interdisciplinary Studies at the College of Santa Fe in 2009.
 She has taught at the University of Arizona, Ursinus College, New Mexico Highlands University, University of New Mexico, College of Santa Fe, University of Miami, and the Institute for American Indian Arts (IAIA).

-Valerie is also an accomplished poet, having published six books of poetry and translation and appearing in dozens of literary journals and magazines.
-Her book-length poem, Each and Her (winner of the 2011 Arizona Book Award), was nominated for a Pulitzer Prize, the William Carlos William Award, the National Book Critics Circle award, the PEN Open Book Award, the Ron Ridenhour Prize and was an honorable mention in the 2011 International Latino Book Awards.
+Valerie is also an accomplished poet with five books of poetry, a book of translations (Uruguay's Delmira Agustini), and publication in dozens of literary journals and magazines.
+A forthcoming book-length poem, Count, will be published by the University of Arizona Press in 2021.
+Valerie's previous book-length poem, Each and Her (winner of the 2011 Arizona Book Award), was nominated for a Pulitzer Prize, the William Carlos William Award, the National Book Critics Circle award, the PEN Open Book Award, the Ron Ridenhour Prize and was an honorable mention in the 2011 International Latino Book Awards.
 She was the Poet Laureate for the City of Santa Fe from 2008-2010.

 Valerie entered the field of community arts in 2007.
 She became a core artist and Executive Director with Littleglobe (Santa Fe) and subsequently founded Artful Life (Albuquerque) which is dedicated to transforming communities through collaborative, community art.